King Wehadkee Covered Bridge in LaGrange, Georgia

 Auchumpkee Creek Covered Bridge in Thomaston

-Built in 1892 and rebuilt in 1997, Auchumpkee Creek Covered Bridge measures 96 feet long with a town lattice truss.
-The bridge is not open to traffic.
+Built in 1892 and rebuilt in 1997, Auchumpkee Creek Covered Bridge measures 96 feet long and has a town lattice truss.
+It is not open to traffic.

 Coheelee Creek Covered Bridge in Blakely